caiannello/WAV2VGM/README.md

   a - Analyze the spectrum and show frequency peaks.

+  Clicking on the displayed spectrogram sets some cursors, but these don't yet do anything, and might even crash the app!
+(Still kinda fun to play with.)

-  Or close the window to quit.
+  Or, close the window to quit.

   EXPERIMENTAL STUFF -   (WORK-IN-PROGRESS)